 PhotoPass and Memory Maker

 All around Disney World you will find PhotoPass photographers ready to take pictures of your family.
 These will show up in PhotoPass on your My Disney Experience app.
-You can purchase these photos individually, or you can by Memory Maker, which will give you access to all photos.
-Note that with COVID-19 modifications, PhotoPass photographers are no longer allowed to take your picture with your own phone or camera.
+You can purchase these photos individually, or you can buy Memory Maker, which will give you access to all photos.

 We know this is a lot of information!
 But we hope these Disney World 101 tips for beginners have maybe made you feel a bit more comfortable with the world of Disney World trips!
 Definitely check out our more detailed step-by-step guide for planning a Disney World vacation too!